 What are ticks?

-Ticks are small, blood-sucking arthropods related to spiders, mites and scorpions.
+Ticks are related to spiders, mites and scorpions.
 There are many different species of tick living in Britain, each preferring to feed on the blood of different animal hosts.
-If given the opportunity, some of them will feed on human blood too.
 The one most likely to bite humans in Britain is the Sheep tick, Ixodes ricinus.
 Despite its name, the sheep tick will feed from a wide variety of mammals and birds.
 Bites from other ticks are possible, including from the Hedgehog tick, Ixodes hexagonus, and the Fox or Badger tick, Ixodes canisuga.

 There are four stages to a tick’s life-cycle: egg, larva, nymph, and adult.
 Larvae, nymphs and adults spend most of the time on the ground protected by leaf litter, leaving this protection to find a meal.
 They feed only once in each stage, staying attached for a few days, then dropping to the ground to moult into the next stage or overwinter.
-The whole life cycle lasts around 2 years.
+The whole life cycle from egg to adult lasts around 2 years.